Diversity and Inclusion

 • Afternoon Case Conference

-• Enhance resident learning through integration of DEI topics into our formal residency curricula.
-New educational content provided for our current residents includes:
+• Enhance resident learning through integration of DEI topics into our formal residency cirrcula.
+Educational content provided for our current residents includes:

 • Health Equity Rounds